nathanieljcarlson/cardenolideR/README.md

 # cardenolideR

-**An R package for identifying cardenolides from HPLC-DAD chromatogram files.**
+**An R package for identifying cardenolides from HPLC chromatogram files.**
 cardenolideR leverages [chromatographR](https://ethanbass.github.io/chromatographR/) to read, preprocess, and analyze chromatograms, allowing both automated and manual identification of candidate cardenolides.

 ---